Memorable-io/.github/profile/README.md

 For inquiries, collaborations, or feedback, please reach out to us at [memorable.io123@gmail.com](mailto:memorable.io123@gmail.com).

+## License

+This organization adopts the MIT License for all projects.
+See the [LICENSE](https://github.com/Memorable.io/.github/LICENSE) file for details.

 ---

 Thank you for visiting Memorable.io!
 We’re excited to share our journey with you and look forward to creating something remarkable together.